jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

  - TRANSPORT_TYPE = Mqtt
  - DPS_SECURITY_TYPE = SymmetricKey
  - DPS_IDSCOPE, the Id Scope of the DPS
- - PROVISIONING_REGISTRATION_ID, the device Id
+ - PROVISIONING_REGISTRATION_ID, the device Id (optional.
+If not set here, it should be set in the devicesettings.json file.)
  - PRIMARY_SYMMETRIC_KEY, the primary pey of the DPS

 _Linux (bash)_